Cystic Fibrosis Overview

 What is cystic fibrosis?

-Cystic fibrosis (CF) is an inherited disease characterized by an abnormality in the body's salt, water- and mucus-making cells.
-While it is a chronic, progressive disease improved treatments have significantly extended life expectancy.
+Cystic fibrosis (CF) is an inherited disease characterized by an abnormality in the glands that make mucus and sweat.
+While it is a chronic, progressive disease, improved treatments have significantly extended life expectancy.
 Most people with CF live into their late 30s, and many even into their 50s or longer.
-Some CF patients now live into their 70's.
+Some people with CF now live into their 70's.

 Respiratory.
 This includes sinuses and lungs.